 15 February – 8 March 2020

-A small country with enormous heart, New Zealand is a land like no other.
-‘The Land of the Long White Cloud’ is famed for its breathtaking and often unique landscape, rich cultural heritage, top notch wines, fabulous cities, hospitable locals and world famous sporting history.
+A small country with an enormous heart, New Zealand is a land like no other.
+‘The Land of the Long White Cloud’ is famed for a breathtaking and often unique landscape, rich cultural heritage, top-notch wines, fabulous cities, hospitable locals and world-famous sporting history.

 Tell Me More

 To find out more please call Annette, Eleonora or any of the Rally Office team or email us for your copy of the event brochure and entry form.
 We’ll be happy to answer your questions and offer any guidance you may need.

 Numbered Entry List

 NZC Entry List - 30.1.2020

 |17||Bertrand Van Houtte (FRA) / Charlotte Van Houtte (GB)||1965||Porsche 911||1991|

 |3||Bill Holroyd (GB) / Olivia Holroyd (GB)||1927||Bentley 4 1/2||4398|

 |10||Nigel Woof (GB) / Sally Woof (GB)||1962||Triumph TR4||2138|